-In the Utah desert or Colorado high-country, students at Open Sky slow down and connect with the scents, sights, sounds, and clean air of the wilderness.
+In the mountains or canyon country, students at Open Sky slow down and connect with the scents, sights, sounds, and clean air of the wilderness.
 Current research coming out of Japan calls this Shinrin-yoku, or forest bathing.
 Forest bathing is when one intentionally connects with nature through the senses, which supports the biological process of settling down the nervous system.

 Researcher Lea Neuberg conducted a meta-analysis in which she compiled studies on how nature impacts the nervous system.
 Essentially, her findings highlighted that people who spend time in nature have positive physiological responses, such as a decrease in systolic and diastolic blood pressure and significant reductions in certain stress hormones.
 Spending even two hours in nature resulted in positive effects on people’s nervous systems.

 Now imagine spending far more than those two hours in nature in the context of wilderness therapy.
 Consider the impact that has on a student’s nervous system.
 Research has found that this actually primes students for healing and connection.